-The law is a popular and increasingly competitive area, so a good class of degree is essential if you want to train as a solicitor or barrister and when seeking further training or employment.
+The law is a popular and increasingly competitive area, so for the graduate route a good class of degree is essential if you want to train as a solicitor or barrister and when seeking further training or employment.
 The recession has affected recruitment to law, both in corporate (City law firms) and smaller practices, particularly those offering legal aid.
 However these changes have opened up alternative careers in law that you should also consider, including paralegal and legal executive.
 Overall, law graduates enjoy good employment rates nationally – whether seeking work in the law itself or in related fields.

 Moving into a legal career

 Solicitors and barristers usually work in private practice, in central or local government, commerce, industry, the armed forces or in professional bodies.
 To practise as a solicitor or barrister in England and Wales you need to complete three stages of training:

 - Academic – a Qualifying Law Degree (QLD), which could be a degree in law or a conversion course following a degree in another subject

 - Vocational – a Legal Practice Course (LPC) (one year full time or two years part time), designed for solicitors to bridge the gap between academic study and professional training; or the Bar Professional Training Course (BPTC) for barristers

 - Professional – a training contract for solicitors (two years full time, although increasingly available on a part-time basis) or a one-year ‘pupillage’ for barristers, following a stringent pre-entry test.